Step-by-Step Guide to Creating Your Own Music Streaming App

 • Automatic processes monitor new song uploads in music streaming app for metadata errors and licensing issues to minimize takedown risks.

-Management of the music catalog and licenses requires juggling the interests of many rights holders while maintaining a consistently great user experience.
+Management of the music catalog and licenses required juggling the interests of many rights holders while maintaining a consistently great user experience.
 Getting this balance right is key to the long-term viability of any music streaming app.

 Implementing Payment and Subscription Services